junxit/us-congress-bills-114/metadata.md

 - 2015-05-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 227). (text: CR H2983-2985)
 - 2015-05-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 227).(text: CR H2983-2985)
 - 2015-05-18 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2015-11-17 — Amendment SA 2810 agreed to in Senate by Unanimous Consent.
+- 2015-11-17 — Amendment SA 2810 proposed by Senator Daines for Senator Rubio. (consideration: CR S8027) In the nature of a substitute.
+- 2015-11-17 — Amendment SA 2811 agreed to in Senate by Unanimous Consent.
+- 2015-11-17 — Amendment SA 2811 proposed by Senator Daines for Senator Rubio. (consideration: CR S8027; text: CR S8027) To amend the title.
+- 2015-11-17 — Measure laid before Senate by unanimous consent. (consideration: CR S8027)
+- 2015-11-17 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2015-11-17 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2015-11-17 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S8027)
+- 2015-11-17 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S8027)
+- 2015-11-17 — Senate amendment agreed to: Amendment SA 2810 agreed to in Senate by Unanimous Consent.
+- 2015-11-17 — Senate amendment agreed to: Amendment SA 2811 agreed to in Senate by Unanimous Consent.
+- 2015-11-17 — Senate amendment proposed (on the floor): Amendment SA 2810 proposed by Senator Daines for Senator Rubio.(consideration: CR S8027)
+- 2015-11-17 — Senate amendment proposed (on the floor): Amendment SA 2811 proposed by Senator Daines for Senator Rubio.(consideration: CR S8027; text: CR S8027)
+- 2015-11-17 — Senate amendment submitted
+- 2015-11-17 — Senate amendment submitted